DolicaAkelloEgwel/github-workshop/slides.md

 ---
 # Creating a Repo

+1. Open GitHub Desktop
-1. In the top-menu go to File and then click "New repository..."
+2. In the top-menu go to File and then click "New repository..."
-2. Give the repository a name and a description
+3. Give the repository a name and a description
-3. Set a local path for the repository
+4. Set a local path for the repository

 <!-- A demo goes here. -->